- Sustainability A-Z

 Environmental Justice Mapping Tool

-WM created a tool that consolidates available public information with WM site locations to map the environmental justice impact of each of our facilities.
-The WM Environmental Justice Mapping Tool allows users to input the location they want to review along with a radius surrounding that location.
-Any WM site within that radius is then populated on the map, along with a site listing.
-The site listing contains information about that WM location including the site name, address, available services and technology at that location, and links to U.S. EPA EJSCREEN reports for that site.
+WM created a tool to consolidate publicly available information with WM site locations to map the environmental justice impact of each of our facilities.
+The WM Environmental Justice Mapping Tool allows users to input a location and a surrounding radius.
+Any WM site within that radius is populated on the map, along with a site listing that contains information including the site name, address, available services and technology, and links to U.S. EPA EJSCREEN reports for that site.

 Access our mapping tool.